 - In the case of videos, you could turn them into a series or do follow-ups and throwbacks.
 These sorts of formats also show off how far the site or company has come along, building a sense of continuity.

-- Share images or section from old blog posts or Infographics as tweets.
+- Share images or sections from old blog posts or Infographics as tweets.
 This can direct users to the old piece and serve as pretty good content on its own.

 - Pull out comments and questions under old posts and turn it into new content.
 Sometimes comments can pose interesting questions that give you a new sense of what your readers want.

 - Turn the best posts you have into a newsletter.
 This can be a great showcase that attracts new viewers or customers.

 - Use your old content as a jumping-off point to start up a webinar or tutorial series to instruct your target group live.